dbrgn/pyxtra/README.md

 pyxtra
 ======

 pyxtra is a small commandline utility to access the Swisscom Xtrazone SMS service.
-It is currently being developed for Linux- and OSX-based operating systems.
+It is being developed for Linux- and OS X-based operating systems.

 Requirements